 Best practice in the development of service allocation guidelines is to define categories or types of transit service to reflect the functions of different routes and varied needs of transit riders.
-Following are the route categories developed for this Transit Investment Framework (which were based on OCTA's previously existing route categories, with minor modifications):
+The following are route categories for transit service in Orange County.

-- Major: These routes operate every 15 minutes or better during peak times, with the exception of Routes 42 and 83.
+- Major: These routes typically operate every 15 minutes or better during peak times.
 Major routes operate seven days a week throughout the day.
 Together, the Major routes form a grid on arterial streets throughout the highest transit propensity portions of the OC Bus service area, primarily in northern parts of the county.
-Bravo! limited-stop services are included in this category.
-These routes carry more than 75 percent of the system's riders. - Local: Local routes operate on arterials within the grid created by the Major routes, but at lower frequencies.
+OC Bus Rapid limited-stop services are included in this category. - Local: Local routes operate on arterials within the grid created by the Major routes, but at lower frequencies.
 Local routes also operate in parts of Orange County with lower transit demand.
 Most Local routes operate seven days per week, however some operate on weekdays only.
-Local routes carry about 20 percent of the system ridership and are less productive than Major routes, averaging about 20 boardings per revenue hour. - Community: Community routes provide service to connect pockets of transit demand with major destinations and offer local circulation.
+Local routes are less productive than Major routes. - Community: Community routes provide service to connect pockets of transit demand with major destinations and offer local circulation.
 Routes tend to be less direct than Local routes due to service design focused on serving neighborhoods and destinations off the arterial grid.
-Half of Community routes operate seven days per week while half operate on weekdays only.
-Community routes carry less than three percent of OC Bus ridership, averaging 15 boardings per revenue hour.
-They have the second-highest farebox recovery of any route category (23 percent).
-City-operated shuttles funded by Measure M Project V in La Habra, Westminster, and Mission Viejo fall into this category. - Stationlink: Stationlink routes are rail feeder services designed to connect Metrolink stations to nearby employment destinations.
-One or more Stationlink routes serves all Metrolink stations in Orange County except Buena Park, Fullerton, San Juan Capistrano, and San Clemente.
+Some Community routes operate seven days per week while others operate on weekdays only.
+City-operated shuttles funded by Measure M Project V fall into this category. - Stationlink: Stationlink routes are rail feeder services designed to connect Metrolink stations to nearby employment destinations.
 These routes have relatively short alignments, with schedules tied to Metrolink arrivals and departures.
-They operate during weekday peak hours only, in the peak direction, from the station to destinations in the morning and the reverse in the evening.
-These routes carry less than one percent of OC Bus ridership and have similar productivity to Community routes, averaging 16 boardings per revenue hour.
-Some routes operated by the City of Irvine and Anaheim Transportation Network fall into this category as well. - Express: Express bus service operates on weekdays only at peak times and connects riders over long distances to destinations within and outside of Orange County, often using freeways to access destinations.
-Express routes carry less than one percent of OC Bus ridership and average nine boardings per revenue hour, the least of any route category.
-Express routes have 20 percent farebox recovery.
+They operate during weekday peak hours only, in the peak direction, from the station to destinations in the morning and the reverse in the evening. - Express: Express bus service was discontinued during the coronavirus pandemic in 2020.
+They operated on weekdays only at peak times and connected riders over long distances to destinations within and outside of Orange County, often using freeways to access destinations.